** Exclusively for foreign nationals

 How to Use the Subway

-Lastly, many subway stations provide convenience facilities like multi-purpose self-storage locker systems and phone-charging stations, as well as a wide variety of attractions including shopping, exhibitions and performances.
+Lastly, many subway stations provide amenities and facilities like self-storage lockers and phone-charging stations, as well as a wide variety of attractions, including shopping, exhibitions, and performances.

 Seoul Subway Fares

 ||Age 19 and Older

 - - Children 6 and younger: Free